TomasKrusinskas/TexasPoker/README.md

 Running the Application
 Clone the repository:
 git clone https://github.com/TomasKrusinskas/TexasPoker.git

 cd TexasPoker

 Start the application:
-bash

 docker compose up -d

 Access the game at: http://localhost:3000
-The application will be fully ready after the containers start up - no additional setup required.
+Backend health check can be accessed http://localhost:8000/health
 # How to Play
 Game Setup